redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 One should recreate these operators for specific indexes by asking the project admin to run `manual release` job with the following setting.

 ![Manual Release when verify index fail](images/manual_release_verify_index_fail.png)

+### Placeholders to reserve an operator name for future PRs
+If a contributor needs to reserve an operator name, it is possible to open a PR with just a `ci.yaml` file in an operator directory.
+Pipeline supports such functionality and skipping tests and release.